 Undertake a comprehensive review of the litigations in which ICANN has been a party,

 Based on this work the subgroup developed a master list of “proposed issues” (Annex E).
-From this list, the subgroup agreed to prioritize, in the time remaining, the issues relating to OFAC Sanctions and to the Choice of Governing Law and Venue Clauses in Certain ICANN Contract.
+From this list, the subgroup prioritized, in the time remaining, the issues relating to OFAC Sanctions and to the Choice of Governing Law and Venue Clauses in Certain ICANN Contract.
 After careful consideration of these issues the subgroup reached consensus on recommendations for each of these.

 In summary the recommendations are: